vestrel00/contacts-android/DEV_NOTES.md

 that source."

 In other words, 1 account can have 1 profile RawContact.
-Whether or not profile RawContacts associated to an Account can be carried over and sync'ed across devices and users is up to the Contacts Provider / Sync provider for that Account.
+Whether or not profile RawContacts associated to an Account can be carried over and synced across devices and users is up to the Contacts Provider / Sync provider for that Account.

-> From my experience, profile RawContacts associated to an Account is not carried over / sync'ed
+> From my experience, profile RawContacts associated to an Account is not carried over / synced
 > across devices or users.

 // TODO Try inserting a RawContact for every single Account.